User319183/Pyfuscator/README.md

 - **Advanced String Obfuscation**: Pyfuscator encrypts all string literals, providing an additional layer of obfuscation.
 - **Intricate Control Flow Obfuscation**: Pyfuscator intricately wraps `If` and `For` statements in additional control flow structures, further obfuscating the code logic.
 - **Strategic Dead Code Injection**: Pyfuscator strategically injects dead code into function definitions, creating diversions for anyone attempting to decipher the code.
+- **Advanced Anti-Debugging**: Pyfuscator now includes an anti-debugging feature, which makes it harder for others to reverse engineer your code by using a debugger.
+This feature uses various techniques to detect the presence of a debugger and alters the program's behavior to thwart debugging attempts.
+This feature is implemented in the [`generate_anti_debugger_code`](obfuscator.py) function in the [`obfuscator.py`](obfuscator.py) file.
+- **Opaque Predicates Obfuscation**: Pyfuscator now includes a feature for obfuscating code with opaque predicates.
+This feature adds an additional layer of complexity to the obfuscated code, making it harder for others to understand the original logic.
+- **Encrypted Strings Obfuscation**: Pyfuscator now includes a feature for obfuscating code with encrypted strings.
+This feature adds an additional layer of complexity to the obfuscated code, making it harder for others to understand the original logic.

 ## Installation